elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - Oh! the bastards rise!
-- an agony on the waters
+- death throes on the waters
-- a strong voice in the reservoir
+- a fat voice in the reservoir
-- a strong voice of rainmaking cheetahs
+- a fat voice of rainmaking cheetahs
 - in the forest of the ocean.

 - {:.sp} Toussaint.